efarish/portfolio/llm/rag_ondemand/README.md

 1. S3 - Where the LlamaIndices are stored are persisted.
 1. s3fs - A Python module that facilitates LlamaIndex accessing S3 like a files system.

-The `clients` folder contains a Jupyter notebook wth examples of calling the API.

 Below is an architecture diagram.

 <p align="center">